A Digital Immersive Theatre and Gaming Experience

 Reading this back today, it strikes with different, but not dampened, significance.

-Though the performance dates for the theatre version were postponed, the project has been completely re-envisioned for the virtual world we currently inhabit.
+Though the performance dates for the theatre version, titled The Future is Not a Dream, were postponed, the project has been completely re-envisioned for the virtual world we currently inhabit.

 The resulting project, lookingGlass, is an online immersive gaming experience, built with Unity, that functions as a site for virtual interaction with recorded artwork, giving the audience-player agency in their participation, much as would be encouraged at a live interactive show.
 This, combined with (secret) live elements and web interaction push the bounds of what a video game can be, offering a potentially unique digital art experience presenting the work of a wide range of visual, audio, text, and mixed media artists.

-The interviews that are at the core of the process, held over the course of March and April, and the responses still being created, bear witness to the reality each day has brought with it since the onset of the global pandemic.
-They mark out space for pain, but also for joy, for longing, and
+The interviews that are at the core of the process, held over the course of March and April, and the responses that have since been created from these conversations, bear witness to the reality each day has brought with it since the onset of the global pandemic.
+They mark out space for pain, but also for joy, for longing, and–

 For hope as well.